suggestions for your visit

 self-guided visit with an audio guide

-If you want to find out more about the permanent collections or a temporary exhibition, an audio guide provides you with an initial selection of works over which to cast your eye.
+If you want to find out more about the Permanent Collections or a temporary exhibition, an audio guide provides you with an initial selection of works over which to cast your eye.

-self-guided visit with the guide to exploring the collections
+self-guided visit with the collections exploration guide

 Visit guide books and game-workbooks are also regularly available for children.